Haveadream1/to-do-list/README.md

 [Odin project](https://www.theodinproject.com/)

 ## Todo
+* JS
+    * Button add should be disable if the form is already present
+    * Separate logic from DOM
 1. Aside
     * Review backgroud-color
     * Review outline on focus
 2. Main
     * Add info in which project we are
     * Check invalid date, the container grow
+    * change the position of the button
 3. Object
     * Change todo if the project is changed
 4. Others